awesome-p2p/masala/README.md

 	Be quiet and do not log anything.

   * `-da, --dns-addr`:
-	Bind the DNS server interface to this address (Default: '::1').
+	Bind the DNS server interface to this address (Default: ::1).

   * `-dp, --dns-port`:
 	Bind the DNS server interface to this port (Default: 3444).

   * `-di, --dns-ifce`:
-	Bind the DNS server interface to this interface (Default: <any>).
+	Bind the DNS server interface to this interface (Default: &lt;any&gt;).

 ## EXAMPLES